JohnJohnX23/JohnJohnx23.github.io/README.md

 # JohnJohnx23.github.io

-John Price - Johnpricejr20@gmail.com
+John Price - jwprice@my.waketech.edu \n
-This is my school account
+This is my school account \n
 This repository will hold assignments for my programming class